Recognized Teacher Ed Programs at Wittenberg

 Indicators of Teaching Effectiveness

-Ohio's system for evaluating teachers is research-based and designed to be transparent fair and adaptable to the specific contexts of Ohio’s districts (rural, urban, suburban, large, and small).
+Ohio's system for evaluating teachers is research-based and designed to be transparent, fair, and adaptable to the specific contexts of Ohio’s districts (rural, urban, suburban, large, and small).
 The evaluation system builds on what educators know about the importance of ongoing assessment and feedback as a powerful vehicle to support improved practice.
 The state of Ohio masks results when there are fewer than 3 in a category.
+OTES data was just posted for 2021, and ODHE is working on technical issues for the 2022 data set.
+As evaluation data become available, we will post it.

 Principal Evaluations The State Board of Education values the importance of promoting administrator1 professional growth that leads to improved leadership practices and student learning.
 An effective professional growth framework considers an administrator’s leadership strengths while supporting identified areas for improvement within each administrator’s school environment or work context.
 The Ohio Principal Evaluation System (OPES) 2.0 is collaborative, ongoing, and supportive of the professional growth of the administrator.